tma995/tma995.github.io/_posts/2019-04-13-identify-arvato-customer-segments.md

 ## 1. Introduction

 In this project, a mail-order sales company in Germany is interested in identifying segments of the general population to target with their marketing in order to grow.
-The objective is to describe the core customer base of the company, and to identify which individuals are most likely to respond to the campaign.
+The objective is to describe the core customer base of the company, and to identify which individuals are most likely to respond to the campaign.<!-- more -->

 ### Data Sets
 * `AZDIAS`: Demographics data for the general population of Germany; (891,211 x 366).